 Content is also downloadable for offline use.

-We hope you have found at least one new backpacking app to help you on your travels.
+* We hope you have found at least one new app to help you on your travels.

 Let’s put technology to work for us, and not the other way around!

-Did you enjoy reading about the Top 20 Free Backpacking Apps for Budget Travel?!
+Did you enjoy reading our list of the Top 20 Free Backpacking Apps?!

 Pin it, and help others find it too!

-***The Final Word – There are many backpacking apps to choose from, but we selected the 20 best travel apps that we use regularly
+***The Final Word – There are many free travel apps to choose from, but we selected the ones that we use most regularly ***

-What travel apps did we forget to mention, or don’t know about yet?
+What apps did we forget to mention or don’t know about yet?